 AHA!: A picture showing me “in action” can inspire other people to support my cause!

-Key Question #1 for Producers: What am I authoring?
+Key Question #5 for Producers: Have I communicated my purpose effectively?

 Core Concept #5: Most media messages are organized to gain profit and/or power.

 Materials: any camera, whether personal, disposable, or digital

 Ask your students to think about an issue they feel deserves attention.
 It could be the school’s lunch policy or the need for a gymnasium or theater program.
 Or students could identify an individual or group whom they believe deserve praise for their contributions to the campus community.

 Next, ask your students to think of a photo opportunity for themselves which could also help draw popular support for the issue or person they’ve chosen.
 They could be presenting an award.
 They could be having a serious discussion with the principal.
 They could be “caught” in an act of service.
 You may wish to use photos from Whitehouse.gov to discuss the kinds of scenarios which are typically used to project images of leadership.